 - Next, go to Settings → Protected categories and paste your license key and click on Save changes.
 You should see “License key successfully activated” below the license key.

 In this example, we’re going to show you how to create an invite-only event using Password Protected Categories.
-You can choose to restrict access to this event based on:
+You can choose to restrict access to this event and give content restriction permissions based on:

 - User roles.